Allison Holker & Stephen Boss Welcome Their Daughter, Share First Photo

 “So precious!!!
 You guys melt our hearts!
 Such a beautiful family!” shared another fan.

 “Beautiful family.
-Sending lots of light and love to your new addition!” detailed another sweet comment on Allison’s post.
+Sending lots of light and love to your new addition!” read another sweet comment on Allison’s post.

 In the last weeks of her third pregnancy, Holker didn’t shy away from showing off her baby bump for her fans.
 She shared a somewhat risque maternity shot recently, and she did a lot of fun dance videos with tWitch right up until Zaia’s birth.

-A recent video showed tWitch and Allison slow-dancing to “My Girl” while another dance shared on Instagram just a few days before Zaia’s birth showed the couple grooving to a Ciara song.
-Allison seemed to love her pregnancy all the way to the end, but she and tWitch are clearly over-the-moon to now have their little Zaia Boss here with them.
+A recent video showed tWitch and Allison slow-dancing to the Temptations classic “My Girl” while another dance shared on Instagram just a few days before Zaia’s birth showed the couple grooving to a Ciara song.
+Allison seemed to love her pregnancy all the way to the end, but she and tWitch are clearly over the moon to now have their little Zaia Boss here with them.